brucemwarren/100-days-of-code/log.md

 **Thoughts**: I farted around on it too long, but it's done at this point.
 I am not completely happy, but it is done and I can move on.
 I will still come back to it and see about tweaks that I can practice with.
 Looking forward to getting a little Python in again.
 I want to get through the basics before I head back into FCC again, to keep it fresh and be able to alternate.

 **Link to tribute page**: [On CodePen](https://codepen.io/brucemwarren/pen/MrVObQ)

+### Day 10: 15 January 2018

+**Today's Progress**: Started on the Python Bootcamp on Udemy; watched lessons on the notebooks and conda.

+**Thoughts**: This will follow on the Codecademy free python course I worked through.
+Hoping to be through the crash course review by the end of this week and start on Numpy over the weekend.
+I will work on the portfolio page on the side as well, but I want to do some reading on best practices, etc.